isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 By configuring these components, the user can create different variations of the same environment with minimal effort.
-In this tutorial, we will go through the different components of the :class:`envs.BaseEnv` class and how to configure them to create a new environment.
+In this tutorial, we will go through the different components of the :class:`envs.ManagerBasedEnv` class and how to configure them to create a new environment.

 Designing the scene
 -------------------